bkaewell/self-driving-car/P5-vehicle-detection/project_writeup.md

 Here's a [link to my video output](https://github.com/bkaewell/self-driving-car/blob/master/P5-vehicle-detection/output_video.mp4)

-2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap with a history depth of 50 most recent rectangles and then thresholded that map to identify vehicle positions.
+I recorded the positions of positive detections in each frame of the video in a detection history buffer with max depth of 50 frames.
+From all the positive detections in the detection history buffer, I combined them to create a single heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.
-The source code is contained in the Nth code cell of my notebook located in "pipeline.ipynb" in the function called `process_image()`.
+The source code is contained in the 22nd code cell of my notebook in the function `process_image()`.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Here's an example sequence showing the heatmap from a video frame, the result of `scipy.ndimage.measurements.label()` and the bounding boxes drawn on top of the video frame:

-Here are six frames and their corresponding heatmaps:

 ![alt text][image07]

-Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:

-![alt text][image08]

-Here the resulting bounding boxes are drawn onto the last frame in the series:

-![alt text][image09]

 ---

 ### Discussion

 I decided to go with an application where I wanted my machine learning model to be extremely sure about the positive predictions actually being positive (high precision) and be able to afford to misclassify some positive examples as negative (moderate recall).
-This approach worked out very well because the model produced no false positives and detected and tracked the true positives in a steady state throughout the entire video.
-I encountered several problems but one noteworthy problem was I had a steady false positive at a fixed position of each frame on the far right side for a 2.5x scale factor.
+This approach worked out very well because the model produced no false positives and detected/tracked the true positives in a steady state throughout the entire video.
+I encountered several problems but one interesting problem was I had a steady false positive at a fixed position of each frame on the far right side for a 2.5x scale factor window.
 This was a concern because the frame contained only the road, but there may have been a glare from the windshield causing the reoccurring false positive.
-As a work-around, I just removed all 2.5x scale windows from my pipeline.
+As a work-around, I just removed all 2.5x scale windows from my pipeline and replaced it with the 3x scale factor windows.

 To further improve my pipeline, I would derive an optimal grid pattern for the sliding window search to detect cars on the horizon.
 I would use a scale factor less than 1.
+For tracking improvements, I would implement an "M of N" track initiation algorithm that correlates detections in a certain number of frames.
 And if adding hardware is an option, I would use data fusion with a radar sensor to significantly improve performance in low light or poor visibility weather conditions.
 I look forward to running my processing pipeline on more challenging videos to see how well it performs in different environments!

 ---